 In 1966, Project Concern (now called the Hartford Region Open Choice Program) was developed and managed by the Hartford Board of Education.
 In 1997, it became part of the Open Choice program funded by the state of Connecticut.
 The statewide program was created as part of the Sheff v.
 O'Neill Agreement.

-In 2016, the Open Choice Program/Project Concern will celebrate 50 years of offering excellence in education.
+In 2016, the Open Choice Program/Project Concern celebrated 50 years of offering excellence in education.
 The Open Choice Program offers public school students in Hartford the opportunity to attend public schools in suburban towns, at no cost to the student's family.
 Participation in the Open Choice program is voluntary.The goals of the Hartford Region Open Choice Program are to improve academic achievement; to reduce racial, ethnic and economic isolation; and to provide all children with a choice of high quality educational programs.

 South Windsor Public Schools is proud to be one of the original participants in the Project Concern/Hartford Region Open Choice Program, welcoming Hartford students since 1966.